grame-cncm/faustdoc/src/tutorials/box-api.md

 The *soundfile* primitive allows for the access a list of externally defined sound resources, described as the list of their filename, or complete paths.
 It takes:

-- the sound number (as a integer between 0 and 255 checked at compilation time)
+- the sound number (as a integer between 0 and 255 as a [constant numerical expression](https://faustdoc.grame.fr/manual/syntax/#constant-numerical-expressions))
 - the read index in the sound (which will access the last sample of the sound if the read index is greater than the sound length)

 The generated block has:

 - two fixed outputs: the first one is the currently accessed sound length in frames, the second one is the currently accessed sound nominal sample rate
-- several more outputs for the sound channels themselves
+- several more outputs for the sound channels themselves, as a [constant numerical expression](https://faustdoc.grame.fr/manual/syntax/#constant-numerical-expressions)

 The soundfile block is created with `sigSoundfile`, but cannot be used directly.
 It has to be used with: